thibaultmg/acm-rag-content/docs/acm/2.15/secure_clusters/main.md

 </div>

+- You need to install the latest version of Red Hat OpenShift Virtualization on your hub cluster.
+For more information, see Virtualization - Installing.

+- To learn about OpenShift Container Platform default and virtualization roles and permissions, see Authorization in the OpenShift Container Platform documentation.

+- For details on how to enable role-based access control, see Implementing role-based access control.

 ### Assigning fine-grained role-based access control in the console

 You can assign users to manage virtual machines with fine-grained